-This is a part-time, at-will, non-benefitted position.
+The City of Tustin Police Department is currently seeking applicants for part-time Police Reserve Officer - Level I. This is a part-time, at-will, non-benefitted position.
 Hours are limited to less than 1,000 hours per fiscal year.

-Under general supervision, performs law enforcement and crime prevention work in the protection of life and property; writes reports; performs related duties as required.
+This position, under general supervision, performs law enforcement and crime prevention work in the protection of life and property; writes reports; performs related duties as required.

 Level I incumbents may perform general law enforcement duties without immediate supervision; a Level I Reserve Officer is non-designated and has peace officer authority only for the duration of their specific assignment [830.6(a) (1) PC].

 Duties may include, but are not limited to, the following:

 • Patrols, either in a vehicle or on foot, an assigned area during an assigned shift and looks for indicators of possible criminal activity or threats to life and property; answers calls for police services; enforces City, county, and state laws; makes field contacts and completes forms; may conduct both preliminary and follow-up investigations of disturbances, prowlers, burglaries, thefts, robberies, vehicle accidents, suspected homicides, and other criminal incidents.

 • Transports prisoners and evidence as assigned.